dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

 - A **clique** is a set of vertices for which the corresponding subgraph is a complete graph.
 A maximal clique is a clique that is not properly contained in a larger one.
 A clique with k vertices will be called a k-clique (although there are other notions with the same name in the literature)

-In order to identify (sub)graphs worth preselecting, I stick to the general definition of *Money Laundering* by the **Financial Action Task Force (FATF)** that defines it as *the process by which money generated through criminal activity appears to have come from a legitimate source.*
+In order to identify (sub)graphs worth preselecting, I stuck to the general definition of *Money Laundering* by the **Financial Action Task Force (FATF)** that defines it as *the process by which money generated through criminal activity appears to have come from a legitimate source.*
 So based on the definition above, some characteristic behaviors of money laundry can, and have been derived by the **FATF** and **UNODC**: